-Rabbi Ephraim Oshry, a leading posek on the Holocaust and its aftermath, records in his collection of responsa the following case.52 A young rabbi came to him for halakhic guidance.
+ance.
 The young man's mother had married before the Holocaust.
 Her husband was taken away by the Nazis and did not return after the war.
 She remarried and had a son, who became a rabbi.
-Decades after the war the woman's first husband found "his wife."
-He was outraged that she had remarried and in anger, he publicized that her
+Decades after the war, the woman's first husband found "his wife."
+He was outraged that she had remarried and in anger, he publicized that her son, the rabbi, was a mamzer.
+The son, who lived in Australia and was married with several children, wrote the famous posek for guidance.